 Episode 11: Show Notes

 When it comes to equity fund management, you can never know enough.
-In today’s episode, we speak to Danilo Santiago, Founder of Rational Investment Management, about the strategies he has implemented to best predict and navigate the tricky world of value investing.
+In today’s episode, we speak to Danilo Santiago, Founder of Rational Investment Methodology, about the strategies he has implemented to best predict and navigate the tricky world of value investing.
 First, Danilo lets us know what sets his approach apart from that of other equity fund managers and gives us the lowdown on how earning cycles impact prices.
 Next, he talks about the four strategies that inform his work and what he considers to be the three legs of a successful strategy.
 We touch on why Danilo considers multiples but does not factor them into his model and he lets us know what he requires of companies in terms of buybacks and dividends before including them in his portfolio.
 Next, we talk about the term ‘Circle of Competence’, coined by Warren Buffet and on which Danilo has curated his basis of companies.
 We dive into the influence of market cycles and macro events and talk about how looking at a company’s methodology guides us in predicting its future.
 Danilo shares a word of advice: fully invest when you see opportunities, and he explains the value of letting your net exposure vary.
 In closing, we discuss the importance of having a pre-emptive approach rather than a reactive one and Danilo gives us his predictions for the future of value investing.
 Tune in today to soak up the wisdom of a master in the field of equity fund management!

 Key Points From This Episode: